amoallim15/resume/resume.md

 # Ali Moallim &ndash; Software Development Engineer
 - 3+ years of experience as a software engineer in various industries.
-- Full stack engineer with a concentration on scalable architectures, distributed computing, big data analytics, micro services, cloud infrastructures.
+- Full-stack engineer with a focus on scalable cloud architectures, big data, distributed computing, and microservices.
-- Experienced on DevOps essential tools like, Docker, Kubernetes, GIT, and CI environments.
+- Experienced in DevOps toolchain like Docker, Kubernetes, GIT, and CI environments.
-- Strong AI engineering background, with intensive PyTorch development skills.
+- AI engineering, with a strong background in PyTorch and distributed machine learning.

 ## Education
 - **Kumoh National Institute of Technology Kit, Gumi, South Korea** <br/>